marcoslora/schedule-cronjob-deploy/README.md

 # schedule-cronjob-deploy
- data scrapper automator, to be submitted by a cron job daily
+ Day weather, to be submitted by a cron job daily